 Monarch airlines closed due bankrupt and cancelled 6 departures from Malaga airport.

 Up to 2000 flights cancelled by Ryanair have been announced for up to 50 flights per day in September and October.
-You can check Ryanair’s cancelled flights list and more information.

 On September 13 the airline Vueling cancelled flights with arrival or departure from Malaga airport.
 This cancellation affected a flight from Majorca to Malaga and from Malaga to Santiago de Compostela.